fabiensanglard/Another-World-Bytecode-Interpreter/README.md

 written by Eric Chahi at the beginning of the '90s.
 More information can be found here : http://www.mobygames.com/game/sheet/p,2/gameId,564/.

-Please be aware that, currently, this implementation may contains bugs and non-implemented features that make it impossible to finish the game.

 Supported Versions:
 -------------------

-Currently, only the english PC DOS version is supported ("Out of this World").
+English PC DOS version is supported ("Out of this World").

 Compiling:
 ----------

-Tweak the Makefile if needed and type make (only gcc3 has been tested so far).
-The SDL and zlib libraries are required.
+cmake .
+make
+./another

 Running:
 --------